FIRST YEAR SCHOLARS PROGRAM

 Students who have participated in FYSP share that the program made them feel more confident and supported, helped them develop interpersonal communication skills, grow emotionally, mentally and spiritually, provided a support system, and gave them a sense of belonging during their first year at UCLA.

-As part of the FYSP program you will:
+As a participant of the FYSP program you will:

-- receive up to $150 textbook reimbursement per quarter upon completion of the program
+- Receive up to $150 in textbook reimbursements per quarter upon completion of the program

 FYSP scholars will participate in the year-long UCLA Cluster Program.
 Students will have three Cluster options to choose from:

-- Cluster M1A Food: Lens for Environment & Sustainability
+- Cluster M1A Food: A Lens for Environment and Sustainability

 See an overview of the Cluster course offerings HERE .

 Additionally, all students will enroll in the 3-quarter series, University Studies 15, intentionally designed for FYSP scholars to connect and explore a variety of topics ranging from academic to professional and personal development.
-Fall enrollment will be facilitated by the New Student and Transition Programs (NSTP) during the UCLA New Student Orientation.
+Fall enrollment will be facilitated by the New Student Academic Programs (NSAP) during the UCLA New Student Orientation.
 Winter and Spring enrollment will be facilitated by FYSP.